Calls for lesbian comic Wanda Sykes to host Oscars after Kevin Hart’s exit

 Following Hart’s resignation as the 2019 Academy Awards host, “Saturday Night Live” cast member Michael Che commented, “If Kevin Hart isn’t clean enough to host the Oscars, then no black comic is.”
 For some, Che’s comments reinforced the importance of having a black entertainer replace Hart.

-Ireland-based graphic designer Jono Carton called Che’s comments “harmful,” and said it’s imperative to fight the notion that blackness equals homophobia.
+Ireland-based graphic designer and comedy fan Jono Carton called Che’s comments “harmful" and said it’s imperative to fight the notion that blackness equals homophobia.
+He took to Twitter and responded to Che's remarks with a list of black women entertainers, including Sykes, that he thought would be suitable replacements for Hart.

 "Che’s comments create a false narrative that to be a black comic, you are inherently homophobic, which is truly abhorrent in relation to LGBT rights and in an age of the Black Lives Matter movement,” Carton told NBC News.
 “There are plenty of black comedians, especially underrepresented female black comedians, that I’m sure many people would like to see in place of Kevin Hart.”